nawdar/acit4640-lab11/README.md

 terraform apply --auto-approve
 ```

-### Make sure that you have python3-boto3 instaaled.
+### Make sure that you have python3-boto3 installed.
 You might need to install boto3 otherwise you will receive an error while trying to run ansbile palybook:
 ```
 sudo apt update
 sudo apt install python3-boto3